Mayne Island: History

 The Japanese-Canadian community on Mayne Island played a historical role in the island's economics and society from the turn of the 20th century until World War II.
 The community had close ties to the European-Canadian population throughout the Gulf Islands and was involved in major economic initiatives such as greenhouse farming.

+Historical research has identified Washiji Oya and his wife Yo Oya (née Shishido) as early landowners on Mayne Island, British Columbia, where they held title to a 159-acre property between 1905 and 1908.
+The land was purchased from a Crown grant and later sold to another private owner, establishing a documented connection between the Oya family and Mayne Island in the early twentieth century.

+Yo Oya is recognized as the first Japanese woman known to have immigrated to Canada and the first to give birth to Japanese-Canadian children in the country, having arrived in the late 1880s.
+The Oyas’ presence contributes to the historical understanding of early Japanese settlement in British Columbia and the Gulf Islands prior to the Second World War.

 In 1942 the Japanese Canadians living on Mayne Island were interned by the government and resettled in various internment camps such as New Denver or moved to Southern Alberta to work in the sugar beet fields.
 These restrictions on where the Japanese Canadians from the coast could live continued until well after the end of World War II, only ending in April 1949 with the rescinding of the last restrictions on Japanese Canadian movement and the provision of full citizenship rights to all Japanese Canadians.
 All of the Japanese Canadian properties, including their homes, land and fishing boats were confiscated by the BC Security Commission, initially in trust for their owners, but later sold without the permission of their owners.
 As a consequence, almost all of the families would never return to the island after the loss of their land, possessions and their community.
 Today, the Japanese Gardens, near Dinner Bay, are dedicated to the memory and legacy of the Mayne Island's Japanese-Canadian community.

 The Mayne Island community holds a Farmers' Market every Saturday morning throughout the summer months.
 Islanders sell their local produce, handicrafts, baked goods, and art work.

+Local economy

+Mayne Island’s economy is largely based on tourism and small, locally operated businesses.
+Visitor services include accommodations such as inns, bed and breakfasts, and vacation rentals, as well as restaurants, artisan studios and galleries, food services, and retail outlets.
+Many businesses operate on a small scale and reflect the island’s rural and community-oriented character.

+Local business information and economic initiatives are supported by the Mayne Island Chamber of Commerce, which maintains a directory of member businesses and promotes tourism and community events.